desujoy/school-c/README.md

 # School-C
 This is a collection of C programs that I have done in my school.
-These programs are mostly based on the topics covered in the syllabus of the CBSE board for class 11 and 12.
+These programs are mostly based on the topics covered in the syllabus of the WBCHSE board for class 11 and 12.
 Some of the topics include:

 - Arrays
 - Pointers